 A reconciliation of the opening and closing balances of the fair value of scheme assets is set out below:

-Scheme assets held by all defined benefit schemes operated by the Group at December 31 comprise:
+Scheme assets held by the Group at December 31 comprise:

-During 2018 the Trustee of APS secured a buy-in contract with Legal & General and at the same time novated the two longevity swaps established in 2017 one with Canada Life and one with Partner Reinsurance which had covered 13 per cent and 8 per cent respectively of the pensioner liabilities.
-The buy-in contract covers all members in receipt of pension from APS at March 31, 2018, excluding dependent children receiving a pension at that date and members in receipt of equivalent pension (EPB) only benefits, who are alive on October 1, 2018.
+- Insurance contract – During 2018 the Trustee of APS secured a buy-in contract with Legal & General.
+The buy-in contract covers all members in receipt of pensions from APS at March 31, 2018, excluding dependent children, receiving a pension at that date and members in receipt of equivalent pension-only benefits, who were alive on October 1, 2018.
 Benefits coming into payment for retirements after March 31, 2018 are not covered.
 The contract covers benefits payable from October 1, 2018 onwards.
 The policy covers approximately 60 per cent of all benefits APS expects to pay out in future.
-Along with existing insurance products (the asset swap and longevity swaps with Rothesay Life), APS is now 90 per cent protected against all longevity risk and fully protected in relation to all pensions that were already being paid as at March 31, 2018.
-It is also more than 90 per cent protected against interest rates and inflation (on a Retail Price Index (RPI) basis).
+Along with existing contracts with Rothesay Life, APS is 90 per cent protected against all longevity risk and fully protected in relation to all pensions that were already being paid as at March 31, 2018.
+It is also more than 90 per cent protected against interest rates and inflation (on a Retail Price Index basis).